Taylor Walls Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.65 team ERA ranks 25th across all league pitching staffs.
+- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.65).

-- The Red Sox allow the third-most home runs in baseball (77 total, 1.4 per game).
+- Red Sox pitchers combine to allow 77 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Whitlock (2-2 with a 5.14 ERA and 15 strikeouts in 21 2/3 innings pitched) gets the start for the Red Sox, his fifth of the season.
+- Whitlock gets the start for the Red Sox, his fifth of the season.
+He is 2-2 with a 5.14 ERA and 15 strikeouts in 21 2/3 innings pitched.

-- The righty last pitched on Saturday against the Arizona Diamondbacks, when he tossed five innings, allowing one earned run while giving up three hits.
+- The right-hander's last time out came on Saturday against the Arizona Diamondbacks, when he tossed five innings, surrendering one earned run while allowing three hits.

-- The 26-year-old has amassed a 5.14 ERA and 6.4 strikeouts per nine innings across four games this season, while giving up a batting average of .278 to his opponents.
+- In four games this season, the 26-year-old has put up an ERA of 5.14, with 6.4 strikeouts per nine innings.
+Opponents are batting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.